Invite friends and family to read the obituary and add memories.

 Susan was born at St. Lukes on the Country Club Plaza in the fall of 1952 on October 9 and grew up in Shawnee, Kansas under the tender care of her parents Joe and Carolyn Marshall and graduated high school from Shawnee Mission Northwest.

 Susan excelled in writing and had a very creative gene, she came by it naturally because of her rich ancestral heritage in artistry and archeological anthropology that spans back to the Revolutionary War.
-Her Great Aunt Fannie Belle Collins was an honorary inductee of the Blackfeet Tribe at Glacier National Park in August 1934, a member of Daughters of the American Revolution and the Arrowhead Mineral Club while her Grandfather Harry was a Sign maker, an Archeologist and Bow maker in Sedalia, MO.
-He and his wife Flossie had an extensive Arrowhead collection.
-Susan was very proud of her family history.
+Her Great Aunt, Fannie Belle Collins was an honorary inductee to the Blackfeet Tribe at Glacier National Park in August 1934, a member of Daughters of the American Revolution and the Arrowhead Mineral Club while her Grandfather Harry was a Sign maker, an Archeologist and Bow maker in Sedalia, MO.
+He and his wife Flossie had an extensive Arrowhead collection and Susan was very proud of her family history.

 A Social butterfly to say the least.
 She could get along with anyone at anytime, which made her loved by all, especially those she worked with.
-Some of her fondest memories were with the Maggie Jones crew, Costellos, Japers Italian Restaurant and Tommy Austin Studios where she remained in close contact.
-She would want to thank each of you for always loving her and being a true friend.
+Some of her fondest memories were with the Maggie Jones crew, Costellos and Jaspers Italian Restaurant.
+As a trained and accomplished photographer she was employed by Tommy Austin Studios.
+Every morning she would meet her partner at preschools, Montessori's, elementary schools and college graduations.
+Where they would set up their temporary studio with lights, cameras and action.
+Her sweet personality with children made it easy for them to do their job and she would want to thank each of you for always loving her and being a true friend.

-She had a deep devotion to him and became a scout mom, taking part in the events and fundraisers, wrote for the school newspaper, organized school carnivals, was a PTA member and enrolled him into Bushidokan Martial Arts when he was eight years old.
+She had a deep devotion to him.
+Susan became a scout mom, taking part in the events and fundraisers within the Troop.
+She wrote for the school newspaper, organized school carnivals, was a PTA member and enrolled him into Bushidokan Martial Arts when he was eight years old.
 Which proved to be the second best thing she would’ve ever done for him.
-The first was sharing the Gospel and the love of Jesus.
-Matthew would at a young age accept Jesus Christ as his own personal Lord and savior through her faithfulness.
+The first was sharing the Gospel and love of Jesus.
+At a young age, Matthew accepted Jesus Christ as his own personal Lord and savior, through her faithfulness.

 Susan was no stranger to adversity either, on her 18th birthday she was stricken with Crohn's disease which almost took her life.
 Then at 49 she was diagnosed with a descending aortic aneurysm and was put in a medically induced coma for over forty days, beating the odds, she returned to work that following year.
-Almost ten years later she went in for another major surgery to replace her aortic valve, where another aneurysm was discovered on her ascending aortic arch, both of those were repaired and replaced.
+Almost ten years later, she went in for another major surgery to replace her aortic valve, where another aneurysm was discovered on her ascending aortic arch.
+Both of those were repaired and replaced.
 She was also afflicted by permanent AFIB, which required a pacemaker/defibrillator.
-If that wasn’t enough she had severe crippling arthritis in her hands and neck and just a few years ago, she was diagnosed with yet another aneurysm, this one in her abdomen.
+If that wasn’t enough, she had severe crippling arthritis in her hands and neck and just a few years ago, she was diagnosed with yet another aneurysm.

-Malnourished and sick she never let on once that she was down for the count.
-She battled through it and always found the silver lining in all things usually accompanied by a smile and a joke, derived from her dry and sometimes morbid sense of humor.
-She never took herself too seriously and felt that life was too short.
+Malnourished and sick, she never let on once that she was down for the count.
+She battled through it and always found the silver lining in all things.
+Which was usually accompanied by a smile and a joke, derived from her dry and hilarious sarcastic sense of humor.
+She never took herself too seriously and always had fun.

-She was happiest when she was with her son.
-Whether that was standing by him at his Eagle Scout Court of Honor, watching him teach Karate or traveling thousands of miles to sit in his Corner at his Full Contact Fights, where he went undefeated and even won a Kansas State Champion Title.
-She was loved dearly by the Martial Arts Community which included some of the greatest World Champions and fighters in History, because of her humble warrior spirit.
+She was happiest with her son, Whether that was standing by him at his Eagle Scout Court of Honor, watching him teach Karate or traveling thousands of miles to sit in his corner at his full contact fights.
+Where she watched him go undefeated and even win a Kansas State Championship Title.
+She was loved dearly by the Martial Arts Community that included some of the greatest World Champions and fighters in history, because of her humble, Warrior Spirit.

-Mrs. Malone was also a strong advocate for the unborn, Samaritans Purse and other biblically sound organizations that aligned with her morals.
+Mrs. Malone was also a strong advocate for unborn children, though biblically sound organizations like PreBorn and Samaritan’s Purse that aligned with her morals.
 She had a very generous spirit and would give the shirt off her back for someone in need, even though it may have been a size extra small.
-Her charitable contributions were something she kept quiet and was not easily impressed by worldly possessions, fame or fortune and her meekness spoke volumes.
-She was “The real McCoy”.
+Her charitable contributions were something she kept quiet and she wasn’t easily impressed by worldly possessions, fame or fortune and her meekness spoke volumes.
+She was “The real McCoy.”

-Towards the last decade of her life she found the most joy in watching her Son grow into his own, pursuing his own American dream by settling down and starting a Family.
-She gained a daughter-n-law whom she loved dearly and two little grandchildren, who she adored profoundly.
-Her son remained faithful till the end and her family never left her side.
-She lived an honest life, a life full of faith, joy and laughs and will be missed continually in all things.
-Susan is preceded in death by Joe and Carolyn Marshall and survived by Husband Thomas Malone, Son, Matthew Malone and Sister Peggy Williams.
-She leaves behind Daughter-in-law Ashley Malone and two beautiful Granddaughters Evelyn (Evie) Jo Malone (4yrs) and Eleanor (Ellie) Mae Malone (2yrs) that will continue to carry on her legacy.
+Towards the last decade of her life she found the most joy in watching her son grow into his own, pursuing his own American dream by settling down and starting a family.
+She gained a daughter-in-law whom she loved dearly and two little grandchildren, who she adored profoundly.
+Her family remained faithful until the end and never left her side.
+She lived an honest life.
+A life full of faith, joy and laughs and will be missed continually in all things.
+Susan is preceded in death by Joe and Carolyn Marshall and survived by husband, Thomas Malone, son, Matthew Malone and sister, Peggy Williams.
+She leaves behind daughter-in-law, Ashley Malone and two beautiful granddaughters, Evelyn (Evie) Jo Malone (4yrs) and Eleanor (Ellie) Mae Malone (2yrs) that will continue to carry on her legacy.

 She would smile at a Memorial Contribution made to PreBorn or Samaritans Purse.